About the Australian Heritage Council

 Kate Clark has a senior policy role in the NSW Government.
 She was the Director of the Historic Houses Trust NSW (Sydney Living Museums) from 2008-2013.
 During this period this organisation had open twelve museums and sites to the public, as well as offering creative public programs, operating a venue hire business and caring for some of Australia’s most important historic buildings, sites and collections.
 Trained as an archaeologist, Ms Clark has considerable experience in heritage management, heritage economics, heritage policy and research across a broad spectrum of heritage activity.
 She has also managed her own international heritage consultancy.
 Ms Clark has over 20 years in heritage in the UK at a senior management level at the UK Heritage Lottery Fund, in policy and research, and English Heritage, in historic environment management.
 Ms Clark has published widely on a variety of heritage-related topics.
 She is also on the Grants Advisory Panel for the NSW Heritage Office.

 Professor Valentine's research interests include: protected area management (including National Parks, Marine Protected Areas, World Heritage Areas, non-government biodiversity protection, Indigenous co-management) and related nature conservation issues, with particular interest in the integration of social science in natural resource management.
 He has worked extensively on World Heritage matters and provided advice to several governments and conservation organisations in many countries.
-Professor Valentine is a member of IUCN's World Commission on Protected Areas and continues to provide advice to the Australian Government on matters to do with World Heritage.
+Professor Valentine is a member of International Union for Conservation of Nature's World Commission on Protected Areas and continues to provide advice to the Australian Government on matters to do with World Heritage.
 He was previously a Director and Chair of the Wet Tropics World Heritage Area and currently advises the Queensland Government and others on matters of international conservation significance.

 Professor Valentine's published research includes environmental processes such as the effects of fire, interactions between tourism and wildlife, sustainability science, biogeography, ecology and conservation.
 His particular natural heritage passion includes landscapes, birds and butterflies.